CindyJS/CindyJS/ref/Entering_Program_Code.md

 This slot is needed when one wants to implement user specific force potentials.

 * **Simulation Start:**
-This script is executed when the animation controller changes from "Stop" to "Play."
+This script is executed when the animation controller changes from "Stop" to "Play".
 It is a very good place to enter initial setups for animations.

 * **Simulation Stop:**
-This script is executed when the animation controller changes from "Play" to "Stop."
+This script is executed when the animation controller changes from "Play" to "Stop".
 It is a very good place to evaluate the result of an animation.

 * **Mouse Down:**
 This slot and the following three slots are very useful for programming user interfaces in CindyScript.